exitable/drupal_sync/modules/drupal_sync_menu/README.txt

 1) Enable the module.
 Then go to Settings page- admin/config/drupal_sync/settings on all sites that should be synchronized.
 Select all menu types being synchronized  in "SYNC ENTITIES" section.
-2) "Syncronization settings"  layout will appear on Menu edit pages-admin/structure/menu/manage/%menu-name.
+2) "Synchronization settings"  layout will appear on Menu edit pages-admin/structure/menu/manage/%menu-name.
 Here you can finish setting up synchronization by customizing outer websites.